Zenon Andrusyshyn

-Zenon Andrusyshyn (February 25, 1947 – August 7, 2023), nicknamed Big Z, was a German-born Canadian punter and kicker in the Canadian Football League (CFL) from – and –, primarily for the Toronto Argonauts.
+Zenon Andrusyshyn (Зенон Андрусишин; /ɑːndruˈsɪʃɪn/ ahn-droo-SIH-shin; February 25, 1947 - August 7, 2023), nicknamed Big Z, was a German-born Canadian punter and kicker in the Canadian Football League (CFL) from – and –, primarily for the Toronto Argonauts.
 He also was a member of the Kansas City Chiefs in the National Football League (NFL) and the Tampa Bay Bandits in the United States Football League (USFL).
 He played college football at UCLA.

 Early life

-Zenon Andrusyshyn was born in Germany to Ukrainian parents.
+Zenon Andrusyshyn was born in postwar Bavaria to Ukrainian parents.
 His family moved to Ontario, Canada where he attended Oakville Trafalgar High School.
 He set a high school javelin record that lasted for 35 years.
 Andrusyshyn participated with the Canadian team in the javelin throw, shot put and discus during the 1966 British Empire and Commonwealth Games.
 He held the Canadian javelin record with a throw of 242 feet 6 inches.

 Andrusyshyn received a track and field scholarship from UCLA to compete in the javelin throw, but suffered an elbow injury while preparing for the 1968 Summer Olympics and decided to walk-on to the football team after kicking in a tryout 14 field goals in a row from 45 yards out.
 In one practice he kicked field goals of 57 and 62 yards.
 Andrusyshyn was used both as a punter and placekicker.

 As a sophomore, he led the NCAA in punting with a 44.2 average and also made 11 of 24 field goal attempts.
 Against the University of Southern California in a contest that was called "the game of the century", he missed one field goal, had two blocked, and failed a critical extra point that gave them the victory and the eventual 1967 National championship.
 Then USC head coach John McKay, remarked that "Andrusyshyn kicks with low leverage," and that is why he employed 6-foot-8 offensive tackle Bill Hayhoe to affect his kicking game.

 As a senior, he made 8 of 12 field goals, 33 of 44 extra points and had a 42.1-yard punting average.
 He was a two-time All-American punter (1967, 1969) and was voted to UCLA's All Century Team.